educates/lab-k8s-fundamentals/workshop/content/01-accessing-the-cluster.md

 kubectl version
 ```

 Did you type the command in yourself?
-If you did, click on the command here instead and you will find that it is executed for you.
-You can click on any command block here in the workshop notes which has the <span class="fas fa-running"></span> icon shown to the right of it, and it will be copied to the interactive terminal and run for you.
-Other action blocks may also be used in this workshop, showing different icons, you can also click on these to trigger the action described.
+If you did, click on the command instead and you will find that it is executed for you.
+You can click on any similar command block in the workshop notes and it will be copied to the interactive terminal and run for you.
+Other action blocks may also be used in this workshop which will similarly perform the action described when clicked on.

 When run, you should see output similar to: